gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 ##**Make a change to the PHP application and deploy updated code**

-To get a good understanding of the development workflow for a user, let’s change the contents of the *index.php* template that is provided on the newly created gear.
+To get a good understanding of the development workflow for a user, change the contents of the *index.php* template that is provided on the newly created gear.

 	$ cd ~/ose/firstphp/php